-To this end, outstanding artists and other cultural personalities from all parts of the continent were nominated Members of the ECP in 2002.
-At the beginning of 2012 the ECP has 165 Members from 43 European countries.
+Outstanding artists and other cultural personalities from all parts of the continent were nominated Members of the ECP in 2002.
+Now, the ECP has 165 Members from 43 European countries.

 The first session of the ECP was held in Bruges, Collège d´Europe, in November 2002.
 Some 40 cultural personalities from 25 European countries participated.